-Full time apprentices will typically spend 15-18 months on-programme working towards the apprenticeship standard, with a minimum of 20% off-the-job training.
+Full time apprentices will typically spend 15-18 months on-programme working towards the apprenticeship standard.
+All apprentices must spend at least 12 months on-programme.
+All apprentices must complete the required amount of off-the-job training specified by the apprenticeship funding rules.